-- For employers who were registered with SARS as at 1 March 2020.
+- For employers who were registered with SARS before cut off dates specified for each period.

 The following table details the amount that can be claimed for ETI per qualifying employee under regular circumstances:

-If you are a qualifying employer for the additional COVID-19 ETI and have enabled this on the system (as outlined below), then the following ETI rules supersede the regular ETI rules for qualifying employees for the period 1 April 2020 – 31 July 2020.
+If you are a qualifying employer for the Additional COVID-19 ETI and have enabled this on the system (as outlined below), then the following ETI rules supersede the regular ETI rules:

 As can be seen from the tables above, ETI was previously only claimable for 24 months.
-ETI can now also be claimed for April – July 2020 even if you have already previously reached the ETI 24-month limit.
+ETI can also be claimed during the periods of Additional ETI relief even if you have already previously reached the ETI 24-month limit for that employee.

 ETI may only be claimed for qualifying employees.
-The additional ETI for COVID-19 relaxes the age criteria so that ETI is claimable for employees aged 18-65.
+The Additional ETI provisions relax the age criteria so that ETI is claimable for employees aged 18-65.
 It also relaxes the criteria of the appointment date.
-There is currently insufficient information to suggest that the other criteria have been relaxed for the additional COVID-19 ETI.
-Therefore, the other criteria still need to be met, until otherwise indicated by SARS.

-An individual is a qualifying employee for ETI if they:
+This means that an individual is a qualifying employee for ETI, during the Additional ETI period, if they:

 - have a valid South African ID, Asylum Seeker permit or an ID issued in terms of the Refugee Act;

-- were employed by the employer or an associated person to the employer on or after 1 October 2013 (not applicable for additional COVID-19 ETI) ;
+- were employed by the employer or an associated person to the employer before or after 1 October 2013;

 - are paid the higher of the national minimum wage or wage regulating measure applicable to that employer and not more than R6 500;